aaronamran/MCSI-Remote-Cybersecurity-Internship/Penetration Testing/insecure-xss-filters-php.md

        if (is_blacklisted($user_input, $blacklist)) {
            echo "Input rejected: contains blacklisted content.";
        } else {
-           // Display the user's input directly (vulnerable to XSS) echo "User Input: " . htmlspecialchars($user_input);
+           // Display the user's input directly (vulnerable to XSS due to ineffective blacklist)
+           // htmlspecialchars function can still be bypassed using encoding techniques echo "User Input: " . htmlspecialchars($user_input);
        }
    }